DUI Lawyer Fairfax, VA

 But what about a situation where a suspect is physically unable to submit to a BAC test or perhaps refuses to submit to such a test after arrest?
 In many cases this results in a secondary allegation called Refusal to Submit to Chemical Analysis, Virginia Code §18.2-268.3.
 Even if you are unable or unwilling to submit to the test, the prosecution can still pursue a drunk driving conviction under Virginia Code §18.2-266(ii).
 This is what is commonly referred to in Virginia as DUI.

 This version of drunk driving in Virginia is no more or less serious than DWI.
 Both are Class 1 misdemeanors and carry the same potential punishment.
 For first-time offenders that means fines up to $2,500, up to one year in the county jail, 12 months suspension of driver’s license, and one year of ASAP probation.
 There are situations where the punishment can even be more severe -for example, where there is evidence of a BAC level of 0.15% or more, or a record of prior drunk driving conviction.
-In these situations, a DUI lawyer may be able to attack the validity of the BAC results depending on a variety of factors.
+In these situations, a DUI attorney may be able to attack the validity of the BAC results depending on a variety of factors.
 A lower BAC impacts fines, jail time and other aspects of the case.

 Table Of Contents: